 Individual Artist Fellowships

-GCAC partners with local arts and culture organizations to offer fellowship programs in the following disciplines: Visual Arts, Dance, Media Arts (Film/Video), Music, Choral Composition and Playwrighting.
+GCAC partners with local arts and culture organizations to offer fellowship programs in the following disciplines: Visual Arts, Dance, Performing Arts, Choral Composition, Literature and Playwright.
 Each partner determines the guidelines and application/selection process for the individual programs.

 Please visit the Artist Fellowship section for discipline specific deadlines and information.